 Frequency Tables

-As yet, I have not found a way to create a simple frequency tables (possibly with absolute, relative and cumulative frequencies) in a user friendly way.
+As yet, I have not found a way to create a simple frequency table (possibly with absolute, relative and cumulative frequencies) in a user friendly way.
 I'm afraid that's the way R is!

 For a table containing all three elements mentioned in the previous paragraph try the following series of commands: